mifunetoshiro/kanjium/README.md

 2) NOTES

    * *kanjidb.sqlite*:<br />
-      'particles' column in compverbs, edict, jukugo tables: join with *sentences.particle* to output sentences containing that particle+word (parse first if multiple particles)<br />
+      '*particles*' column in compverbs, edict, jukugo tables: join with *sentences.particle* to output sentences containing that particle+word (parse first if multiple particles)<br />
-      'frequency' column in compverbs, edict, jukugo tables: frequencies marked with a * are ambiguous.
+      '*frequency*' column in compverbs, edict, jukugo tables: frequencies marked with a * are ambiguous.
 For example, 七 is read シチ and なな.
 It is impossible to know which reading the frequency is based on.
 Frequencies are based on an analysis of over 5,000 novels.<br />
       * elements table:<br />
              * *elements.grade*: 1=jouyou, 2=jinmeiyou, 3=hyougaiji<br />
              * *elements.idc*: ideographic description character (kanji shape); see *multielements.txt* for mapping table to images in *idc_images* folder<br />